Xilinx/Vitis-Tutorials/Machine_Learning_Tutorial/Section_5-Platform_Creation/Module_2/README.md

 ```

 10. Modify the u-boot settings:<br />
-Because we didn't use SD card to store the rootfs files.
+Because we use initramfs to store the rootfs files.
 So that u-boot need to load a large image.
 We need to modify the u-boot so that it can load larger image.
 Open ***project-spec/meta-user/recipes-bsp/u-boot/files/platform-top.h*** and add:<br />
 ```
 #define CONFIG_SYS_BOOTM_LEN 0x80000000